alexstroukov/slex-store/readme.md

 &darr;

 `MIDDLEWARE` - they are then passed through middleware where side effects can be triggered based in the current state and the action `(dispatch, getState, action) => action | void`.
 Middleware can swallow or modify actions before they make it to reducers or to the next registered middleware in the list.
+Returning promises results in the same result as returning the original action or void to simplify testing.

 &darr;